 When it comes to making pizza, a conventional oven doesn’t match up to the professional oven, even with a baking stone.
-While at home or your backyard, the grill is the way to go.
+While at home or in your backyard, the grill is the way to go.

 This is because the heat of a hot grill is excellent enough, and makes it possible to make fantastic pizza at the comfort of your home.

 Use your grill as a pizza oven to create deluxe, garden-fresh flatbreads.
 The grill’s hot surface is known for giving better results, faster than your oven.

 Learning how to grill pizza makes you enjoy the tastiest pizza recipe that you’ve ever encountered!